samsquire/ideas4/README.md

 A web based editor that monitors files, and runs Docker builds and CI/CD pipelines on every change.
 So you can test your entire pipeline automatically.
 Should also deploy to Kubernetes.

+# 159. Serverless Upgrade

+Upgrade a serverless system to a server, seamlessly, downscale to functions as a service when idle.

 # incomplete ideas